-Injury or damage to your dog's spinal cord may be caused by a trauma, such as a car accident or falling off the bed, or by an illness or disease, such as degenerative disc disease.
-Some common signs and symptoms of a spinal cord injury include loss of feeling or paralysis, decreased muscle strength, loss of bladder control, difficulty standing or pain.
+A dog spinal injury may be caused by a trauma, such as a car accident or falling off the bed, or by an illness or disease, such as degenerative disc disease.
+Some common signs and symptoms of a spinal cord injury in dogs include loss of feeling or paralysis, decreased muscle strength, loss of bladder control, difficulty standing, or pain.
 Specific symptoms vary based on the cause and type of injury to the spinal cord.

 Spinal subluxation, or the misalignment of the spine, may cause dogs to display abnormal posture, avoid being handled by hollowing their back or dropping or extending their head and neck or refuse commands to jump, sit or stay.
 Dogs may show muscle stiffness or atrophy or have uncoordinated gaits.
 If the subluxation is causing pressure on the nerves, dogs may also be sensitive to temperature, have changes to coat such as hair loss or greasy coat or rub their tails in an unusual manner.

-This condition may be caused by a trauma such as a fall or injury from a poorly fitted harness.
+This condition may be caused by an acute spinal injury such as a fall or injury from a poorly fitted harness.
 Subluxations also occur gradually due to stress and muscle tension, being confined or walking on overgrown toenails.
 Dogs with long backs are more prone to spinal subluxation.
 And toy breeds are prone to subluxation in their neck (atlantoaxial subluxation).
 Dogs with long backs are more prone to spinal subluxation.

-Spinal fractures are usually caused by a trauma such as a car accident, fall or running into a door.
+Spinal fractures are usually caused by a trauma such as a car accident, a fall, or blunt force trauma to the back.
 The symptoms vary depending on the severity of the fracture and the presence of a dislocated vertebrae.
 Swelling related to the injury may also place pressure on the spine, worsening symptoms.

 Intervertebral disc disease in dogs can cause pain and damage nerves.
 This nerve impingement or nerve damage can cause functional deficits.
 In severe cases, dogs may be paralyzed.
-Dogs may be anxious, yelp in pain, exhibit pain in the hind legs and refuse to jump.
+Dogs may be anxious, yelp in pain, exhibit pain in the hind legs, and refuse to jump.
 Their posture may be hunched and muscles along the back will tense or have spasms.
-Some dogs may lose control of their bladder or bowels or refuse to eat.
+Some dogs may not be able to empty their bladder or bowels or refuse to eat.
 Dogs with IVDD often also have spinal subluxation.